hennersz/PhyCompBackEnd/README.md

 ##API docs
 To generate the API docs first you have to install [apidocsjs](http://apidocjs.com)

-`npm install -g apidocs`
+`npm install -g apidoc`

-Then run `apidocs -i routes/ -o public/Docs` to generate the files needed.
+Then run `apidoc -i routes/ -o public/Docs` to generate the files needed.
 This takes routes as the input directory and public/Docs as the output directory.

 ##Testing
 Unit testing is done using [Mochajs](http://mochajs.org) which you can install with `npm install -g mocha`